Refugees in New Zealand: Community sponsorship

 In August 2017, the Fifth National Government approved a pilot "Community Organisation Refugee Sponsorship Category (CORS) Category" scheme, that was launched in 2018 in response to the 2015 European migrant crisis.
 This scheme allowed 24 refugees to settle in New Zealand with the support of four community organisations.
 The CORS scheme is separate to New Zealand's annual refugee quota of 1,500.
 Refugees participated in the CORS programmed must meet the United Nations' refugee criteria, "which means they have been displaced from their own country because of persecution, conflict, violence or "seriously disturbed public order", and require international protection."

 By November 2018, Amnesty International New Zealand confirmed that 23 people had been resettled in New Zealand under the Community Organisation Refugee Sponsorship programme.
 That same year, Amnesty International submitted a petition with 10,276 signatures to Immigration Minister Iain Lees-Galloway calling for the CORS scheme to be made permanent.
 The petition received the support of Green Party co-leader Marama Davidson, Green MP Golriz Ghahraman, Labour MP Michael Wood and Mayor of Wellington Justin Lester.
 Prominent journalist and media commentator Alison Mau described the extension of the pilot as, politically "2019's most obvious no-brainer."
 In the 2020 budget, the trial was extended for three years with 50 places available per year and a co-design process set to be launched.

 As part of the 2020 budget, the Sixth Labour Government extended the CORS scheme from 1 July 2021 to 30 June 2024, allowing 50 community sponsored refugees a year for each financial year to be settled in New Zealand; amounting to a total of 150 people over a period of three years.
 In addition, a co-design process set was launched.

 In September 2021, Radio New Zealand reported that applications for refugee sponsors would open in October 2021.
 Immigration New Zealand's manager for refugee and migrant support Sarah Ward confirmed that community groups could nominate someone to sponsor or be matched with a person in need.
 Refugees participating in the Community Organisation Refugee Sponsorship programme need to have a basic level of English and either three years of work experience or two years of tertiary study.
 By December 2021, an umbrella organisation called HOST Aotearoa had been set up to aid refugees' integration into New Zealand and to provide training and support for community organisations including accessing support by government agencies.

+In late June 2026, Associate Immigration Minister Casey Costello announced that Community Organisation Refugee Sponsorship scheme would be made permanent from July 2026 and also expanded to 200 spaces per annum from 2027.
+The community refugee scheme will operate alongside the Government's Refugee Quota Progamme, which has an annual intake of 1,500 refugees a year.